adept/hledger-docker/README.md

 This docker image provides [hledger](http://hledger.org/), the plain text accounting software, and associated tools:

- * hledger-web, web interface for hledger
+ * hledger-web, the web interface for hledger
- * hledger-ui, curses interface for hledger
+ * hledger-ui, the curses interface for hledger
- * hledger-iadd, interactive console frontend for "hledger add"
+ * hledger-iadd, the interactive console frontend for "hledger add"
- * hledger-api, which server hledger data and reports as a JSON web API
+ * hledger-api, which serves hledger data and reports as a JSON web API
- * hledger-diff, tool to diff journal files
+ * hledger-diff, the tool to diff journal files

 ## Usage